LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/percent/README.md

 # Exercise: Percent

-Write a program that asks the user for two floating-point numbers, and then computes the ratio between them as a percent.
+In a file called `percent.c` write a program that asks the user for two floating-point numbers, and then computes the ratio between them as a percent.

 For example: